getify/You-Dont-Know-JS/up & going/ch1.md

 However, *implicit* coercion is a mechanism that **can be learned**, and moreover **should be learned** by anyone wishing to take JavaScript programming seriously.
 Not only is it not confusing once you learn the rules, it can actually make your programs better!
 The effort is well worth it.

-**Note:** For more information on coercion, see Chapter 4 of the *"Types & Grammar"* title of this book series.
+**Note:** For more information on coercion, see Chapter 4 of the *Types & Grammar* title of this series.

 ## Code Comments